DHTMLX/docs-todolist/docs/api/rest_api/routes/PUT routes/Put_tasks.md

 You can find the task object description in the [**tasks**](api/configs/tasks_config.md) section.

-To update multiple tasks, you can add an array of tasks objects with necessary changes to the **batch** object in the request body:
+To update multiple tasks with one request, you can add an array of tasks objects with necessary changes to the **batch** object in the request body.
+In this case the task id in the request line is also mandatory with all its parameters that precede the **batch** object in the request body.

 ~~~json {13}
 {